-Historically, these are the neighborhoods where low-income citizens were cast aside by the government, but during recent years new favelas started appearing, and many people living there chose to reinforce and modernize their homes instead of relocating, even if they could afford to do so if they chose.
+Historically, these are the neighborhoods where low-income citizens were cast aside by the government, but in recent years new favelas started appearing, and many people living there chose to reinforce and modernize their homes instead of relocating, even if they could afford to do so if they chose.

 Are favelas safe for tourists?

-How many brazilians are living in favelas in Rio de Janeiro?
+How many Brazilians are living in favelas in Rio de Janeiro?

 Around 25% of the population of Rio de Janeiro live in the favelas, they work here and take pride in their community.

 How many favelas are in Rio de Janeiro?